spatie/typescript-transformer/docs/dtos/typing-properties.md

 ## By docblocks

-You can also use docblocks to type properties, a more detailed overview about this can be found [here](https://docs.phpdoc.org/latest/guides/types.html).
+You can also use docblocks to type properties.
+A more detailed overview of this can be found [here](https://docs.phpdoc.org/latest/guides/types.html).

 ```php
 class Dto